header

 1. Complete the calculation form.
 You can request it from the secretariat or download it from our website.

-Your tax savings will be applied to your pay.
+Your tax savings will be reflected on your pay.

-The amount of your contribution will be included in the Pension Adjustment (PA) indicated on your T4 tax slip issued by your employer.
+The amount of your contribution will be included in the Pension Adjustment (PA) indicated on your employer-issued T4 slip.

-You must ensure that you respect the maximum annual tax-deductible amount permitted based on your regular contribution and your salary.
+You must ensure that you stay within the maximum annual tax-deductible amount permitted based on your regular contribution and your salary.
 Our form will help you with this calculation.
 Do not hesitate to ask the secretariat for assistance.

 Transfer